altocodenl/tagaway/readme.md

 ### Already implemented

-- Pics
+- Pivs
-   - Show dialog that indicates that a click selects a picture and that a double click opens it.
+   - Show dialog that indicates that a click selects a piv and that a double click opens it.
 The dialog should be permanently dismissable.
-   - Show all pictures.
+   - Show all pivs.
-   - Load more pictures on scroll.
+   - Load more pivs on scroll.
    - Sort by newest, oldest & upload date.
-   - Select/unselect picture by clicking on it.
+   - Select/unselect piv by clicking on it.
    - Multiple selection with shift.
    - Select/unselect all.
-   - When selecting pictures, see selection bar.
+   - When selecting pivs, see selection bar.
-   - Hover on picture and see date.
+   - Hover on piv and see date.
-   - Show untagged pictures.
+   - Show untagged pivs.
    - When querying untagged tag, remove non-year and non-geo tags.
 When querying normal tag, remove untagged tag.
-   - When modifying pictures with `untagged` in the query, add button for confirming operation; show alert if user navigates away.
+   - When modifying pivs with `untagged` in the query, add button for confirming operation; show alert if user navigates away.
    - See list of tags.
    - Query by tag or tags.
-   - Show pictures according to the selected tags.
+   - Show pivs according to the selected tags.
-   - If there are selected pictures, toggle between browse mode & organize mode.
+   - If there are selected pivs, toggle between browse mode & organize mode.
-   - If query changes but selected pictures are still there, maintain their selection.
+   - If query changes but selected pivs are still there, maintain their selection.
    - Filter tags when browsing.
    - Tag/untag.
    - Filter tags when tagging/untagging.
-   - Rotate pictures.
+   - Rotate pivs.
-   - Delete pictures.
+   - Delete pivs.
    - Ignore rotation of videos.
    - When clicking on tag on the attach/unattach menu, remove selection and query the tag.
-   - When untagging, if no pictures left with that tag, remove tag from query.
+   - When untagging, if no pivs left with that tag, remove tag from query.
-   - Fill pictures grid until screen is full or no pictures remain.
+   - Fill pivs grid until screen is full or no pivs remain.
-   - Scroll to the top of the pictures grid when selecting a new combination of tags.
+   - Scroll to the top of the pivs grid when selecting a new combination of tags.
    - Block selection of a tag if the UI is still processing a previous selection of a tag.
-   - Download a single picture.
+   - Download a single piv.
-   - Download multiple pictures as one zip file.
+   - Download multiple pivs as one zip file.
 The original modification times of each file should be respected.
    - Only show tags relevant to the current query.
    - When just enabling geotagging, update tags every 3 seconds.
-   - Suggest geotagging when having a few pictures uploaded, but only once; either enable it or dismiss the message, and don't show it again.
+   - Suggest geotagging when having a few pivs uploaded, but only once; either enable it or dismiss the message, and don't show it again.
    - When clicking on no man's land, unselect.
-   - When querying untagged pictures AND pictures are selected, show "Done tagging" button.
-When tagging those pictures, they remain in selection until either 1) "Done tagging" button is clicked; 2) all pictures are unselected; or 3) "untagged" is removed from query.
+   - When querying untagged pivs AND pivs are selected, show "Done tagging" button.
+When tagging those pivs, they remain in selection until either 1) "Done tagging" button is clicked; 2) all pivs are unselected; or 3) "untagged" is removed from query.

 - Open
-   - Open picture and trigger fullscreen.
+   - Open piv and trigger fullscreen.
-   - If exit fullscreen, exit picture too.
+   - If exit fullscreen, exit piv too.
-   - Show date & picture position.
+   - Show date & piv position.
    - Use caret icons to move forward & backward.
    - Use arrow keys to move forward & backward.
-   - Wrap-around if there are no more pictures.
+   - Wrap-around if there are no more pivs.
-   - Preload the next picture.
+   - Preload the next piv.
-   - If exiting fullscreen, also exit picture.
+   - If exiting fullscreen, also exit piv.
    - Hide scrollbar on fullscreen and hide it again on exit.
    - If video, show thumbnail & controls.
    - Mobile: no padding, swipe left/right.
-   - If upload is happening in the background, keep the current picture open but update the counter on the bottom right.
+   - If upload is happening in the background, keep the current piv open but update the counter on the bottom right.
    - Warn of leaving page if upload is ongoing.

 - Upload
    - Allow only valid images and videos of certain formats.
    - Auto thumbnail generation.
    - Server-side encryption (onto S3).
-   - Store original pictures in S3 and pictures + thumbnails locally.
+   - Store original pivs in S3 and pivs + thumbnails locally.
    - Ignore images that already were uploaded (by hash check, ignoring metadata), but add their tags to the already existing files.
    - Upload files from folder selection, files selection & drop.
    - If uploading from folder, use folder name (and optional subfolders) as tags for the images contained in them.